D1mitry/car-park-management/docs/README.md

 The pricing configuration is under the `Charging` section in appsettings.json, which includes two subsections:
 - `Basic` – the basic charge per minute, depending on the vehicle type.
 - `Additional` – additional charges defined under the `Charge` section, applied every specified `Interval` minutes.
+- `ParkingSpace` – the parking space charge defined under the `Charge` section, applied when a vehicle is parked among the last `LastOf` available parking spaces.
 ```json
 "Charging": {
     "Basic": {